tyler-johnson/autorelease/packages/autorelease-context/README.md

 - `options` (Object) - Optional options to configure the context with.
   - `options.basedir` (String) - The working directory to release out of.

-This will search the filesystem for two files: `.autoreleaserc` and `package.json`.
+This method is asynchronous since it searches the filesystem for two files: `.autoreleaserc` and `package.json`.
 The `.autoreleaserc` file is used as configuration and is merged with `options`.
 The resulting context object with have the following properties:

 - `basedir` - The current working directory.
 This is generally the same directory the `.autoreleaserc` was found in.
 - `options` - The options that were passed in, merged with the `.autoreleaserc` file.